McCartneyAC/Back_of_the_Envelope/README.md

 * * ~QQ plot~
 * * ~resid v fitted~
 * * ~histogram of residuals~
+* fix issue with missing points whenever there are residuals? what's that about.
+* set "1 IV" and "2 IV" plots to be a logical when `length(indevars) == 1{} else if length(indevars == 2{} else NULL`
+* rotate `SJP.corr()` table variables :/

 ## User Feedback:
 * For the Correlation table, you may want to rotate your x-axis labels 45 or 90 degrees.
 Getting a lot of overlap for files with > 20 factors
 * Is there a way that you can override or modify the error messages?
 Instead of "contact the app author", maybe provide a URL to a message board or email?
 * my big suggestion is just to clarify and restructure the flow of the user interface.
 I think my user preference is that I'd want to upload a dataset, look around in it, and then decide on a model
-*so maybe separate the Upload and Model pieces entirely.
+* so maybe separate the Upload and Model pieces entirely.
 Then restructure the left-hand nav to be something like Upload > View Data Set > Descriptive Statistics > Correlation Table > Model > Summary > Plots > Diagnostics
-*some suggestions in there to make the nav header more descriptive, and put summary before plots just so we get the immediate output of the model. with this, might even be worthwhile to put the model + summary on the same page actually
+* some suggestions in there to make the nav header more descriptive, and put summary before plots just so we get the immediate output of the model. with this, might even be worthwhile to put the model + summary on the same page actually
-*my last thought would be that it might be cool to allow for dplyr-style filtering of the uploaded dataset - I think it would be relatively straightforward, but also legit if you don't want to include that functionality as it could also be an enormous pain in the ass to try and catch edge-cases
+* my last thought would be that it might be cool to allow for dplyr-style filtering of the uploaded dataset - I think it would be relatively straightforward, but also legit if you don't want to include that functionality as it could also be an enormous pain in the ass to try and catch edge-cases
 * * (in re dplyr style filtering: editable data tables are now possible, but that's a feature I have planned to work on after I squash all the inital bugs. it's gonna go: squash bugs, added variable plots, finish outliers, HLM, instrumental variables, THEN data processing)
 *ooh, before I forget: I might also have a disclaimer or something re: what you do with the uploaded datasets. could spook some people when you actually have people using it for not just testing purposes